Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 You need both email and phone data with broader global coverage

-Intent data is important but you don't need enterprise-grade orchestration around it
+Intent data is important but you do not need enterprise-grade orchestration around it

 You want a competitive alternative to enterprise tools at a lower price point